rechtlogisch/steuer-id/README.md

 You can get a list of errors explaining why the provided input is invalid.
 The `validate()` method returns a DTO with a `getErrors()` method.

+> [!NOTE]
-Hint: The keys of `getErrors()` hold the stringified reference to the exception class.
+> The keys of `getErrors()` hold the stringified reference to the exception class.
 You can check for a particular error by comparing to the ::class constant.
 For example: `Rechtlogisch\UstId\Exceptions\InvalidUstIdLength::class`.

 ```php
 validateSteuerId('x2476291358')->getErrors();